canonical/launchpad-manual/docs/developer/explanation/database/database-patching.rst

 transactions to create, populate, and activate the index.
 This adds some contention, but it is minimal.

-Don't start index creation while there are long-running transactions in
+Don't start index creation while there are long-running transactions (confirm from the DBA) in
 progress: the index will not complete until those transactions have completed because it has to wait for the existing read transactions on the table to finish before it can be activated.